Vyb-07/Taskify/README.md

 - **Focus Mode**: A decision-support endpoint that returns the top 5 most urgent and high-priority tasks for the user.
 - **Stagnant Tasks**: A UX-insight endpoint that identifies blocked or neglected work using time-based signals (overdue, inactive, stalled progress).
 - **Weekly Review**: A reflective UX feature that provides aggregated behavioral insights and activity summaries over the last 7 days.
+- **Intent Buckets**: A domain model for grouping tasks by purpose (e.g., Work, Health, Personal) with aggregated productivity insights and ownership isolation.

 ## Caching & Performance